-in respect of land in a Bushfire Prone Area, shall have due regard to:

-- (a) State Planning Policy 3.7; - (b) the Bushfire Risk Management Guidelines; - (c) AS3959; - (d) any other relevant policy or standard dealing with areas subject to bushfire hazard; and - (e) any relevant advice in relation to the application from the local government's Chief Bush Fire Control Officer. - (2) Notwithstanding any other provision of this Scheme, the local government may refuse to approve a proposed development within a Bushfire Prone Area, if the local government considers: - (a) the proposed development does not comply with State Planning Policy 3.7, the Bushfire Risk Management Guidelines, AS3959 or any relevant

-- other policy or standard applicable to Bushfire Prone Areas: - (b) the level of bushfire hazard to which the proposed development is likely to be subject presents an unreasonable level of risk to life and property; or - (c) the site of the proposed development is assessed to have a bushfire attack level of BAL-40 or BAL-F7 - I) Amending clause 8.2 "Permitted Development' by deleting subclause (b) and substituting the following subclause: - "(b) The erection on a lot of a single house including any extension, ancillary outbuildings, swimming pools, driveways and gates, except where: - (i) the proposal requires the exercise of a discretion by the local government under the Scheme to vary the provisions of the Residential Design Codes; - (ii) the development will be located in a heritage area designated under the Scheme; or - (iii) the development is located in a Bushfire Prone Area with the exception of: - Gates and driveways that are complaint with the Bushfire Risk Management Guidelines; and - Outbuildings further than 6m away from any development used for permanent or temporary habitation; and - Swimming pools."
+(b) making a recommendation in respect of an application for subdivision approval; or (C) the adoption or amendment of a structure plan resulting in the introduction or intensification of development; in respect regard to t of land in a Bushfire Prone Area, shall have due (a) State Planning Policy 3.7; (b) the Bushfire Risk Management Guidelines; (C) AS3959; (d) any other relevant policy or standard dealing with areas subject to bushfire hazard; and (e) any relevant advice in relation to the application from the local government's Chief Bush Fire Control Officer. governm tanding any other provision of this Scheme, the local ent may refuse to approve a proposed development Bushfire Prone Area, if the local government s: (a) the proposed development does not comply with State Planning Policy 3.7, the Bushfire Risk Management Guidelines, AS3959 or any relevant other policy or standard applicable to Bushfire Prone Areas; (b) the level of bushfire hazard to which the proposed development is likely to be subject presents an unreasonable level of risk to life and property; or (C) the site of the proposed development is assessed to have a bushfire attack level of BAL-40 or BAL- FZ. - use 8.2 "Permitted Development' by deleting and substituting the following subclause: extens rection on a lot of a single house including any ion, ancillary outbuildings, swimming pools, rays and gates, except where: (i) the proposal requires the exercise of a discretion by the local government under the Scheme to vary the provisions of the Residential Design Codes; (ii) the development will be located in a heritage area designated under the Scheme; or (iii) the development is located in a Bushfire Prone Area with the exception of:

+- Gates and driveways that are complaint with the Bushfire Risk Management Guidelines; and - Outbuildings further than 6m away from any development used for permanent or temporary habitation; and - Swimming pools."